Irmgard Flügge-Lotz: Early life and education

+Early career

 Lotz went to work for the Aerodynamische Versuchsanstalt (AVA) in Göttingen, one of the most prominent aeronautical research institutions in Europe.
 She joined as a junior research engineer and worked closely with Ludwig Prandtl and Albert Betz, two of the leading German aerodynamicists of the time.
 Prior to her arrival at the AVA, Prandtl had been unsuccessfully working on solving a differential equation for his lifting-line theory for the spanwise lift distribution of an airplane wing.
 Lotz was able to overcome his difficulties and solve the equation, and additionally developed a relatively simple method for practical use.
 She published what is now known as the "Lotz method" in 1931 for calculating the lift on a three-dimensional wing, and it became a standard technique used internationally.
 Following this achievement, she was promoted to team leader and built the theoretical department at the AVA by establishing her own research program and assisting other research groups.

 In 1932, she met Wilhelm Flügge, who was a civil engineer and privatdozent at the University of Göttingen.
 As they prepared to marry, Lotz's career progressed well and by the time they married in 1938 she had been appointed Head of the Department of Theoretical Aerodynamics.
 However, Flügge was branded "politically unreliable" and denied promotion at Göttingen for his anti-Nazi views.
 Flügge later recalled that while he was denied because of his political views, Lotz was "blocked from any possibility of ever getting into a university career, just because of being a woman".
 The escalation and increasing influence of Nazi policies on academia led to their departure from the AVA and they moved to the Deutsche Versuchsanstalt für Luftfahrt (DVL) in Berlin where Flügge-Lotz (her married name) was a consultant in aerodynamics and flight dynamics and Flügge was appointed Chief of Structures Research.
 Although banned from academic positions due to Nazi policies, they were permitted to continue their research activities under the protection of Hermann Göring, who was more concerned with technical expertise than ideological purity.

 At DVL Flügge-Lotz began her career in automatic control theory and pioneered the theory of discontinuous control systems.
 These control systems, also known as "on-off" and "bang-bang" systems, have only two or three input settings and are simple to manufacture and very reliable in practical application.
 She was mainly interested in the implications these systems had for the development of simple automatic flight control equipment.
 However, the theory describing their performance needed to be developed before they could be reliably implemented in physical systems.
 Flügge-Lotz began developing the theory while at DVL, but wartime priorities limited her time for heavily theoretical projects so she focused mainly on aerodynamics during this time.